Since U Been Gone: Awards and recognition

 At the 48th Grammy Awards, "Since U Been Gone" won the category of Best Female Pop Vocal Performance.
 At the 2005 Teen Choice Awards, the song won the category of Choice Single.
 It also won the award for Best Pop Sing-Along Song at the 2005 XM Nation Music Awards.
 The song received a nomination in the category of Song of the Year: Mainstream Hit Radio at the 2005 Radio Music Awards but lost to Mariah Carey's "We Belong Together".
 At the 2005 Billboard Music Awards, the song received nominations for two awards.
 It received a nomination for the Hot 100 Single of the Year but lost to Mariah Carey's "We Belong Together" and for the Digital Song of the Year but lost to Gwen Stefani's "Hollaback Girl".
+In 2023, Billboard named "Since U Been Gone" the fifth-best pop song of all time, the highest-ranked song on the list from the 21st century.